zacharysparrow/RAG_Website_Assistant/documents/markdown/zach_cv.md

 ### Postdoctoral Research Associate
 - Cornell University, Ithaca, NY
 - May 2023 -- Present
-- Engineered machine learning pipeline to guide the design and recycling of plastics with enhanced properties, resulting in publication in a top-tier chemistry journal
+- Engineered machine learning pipeline to guide the design and recycling of plastics with enhanced properties, resulting in publication in a top-tier chemistry journal (Related model: PEPPr)
 - Uncovered two novel fundamental water diffusion mechanisms using deep learning molecular dynamics, submitted to top-tier scientific journal
 - Derived manifold-constrained influence functions to further understanding of physically constrained ML models for electron-electron interactions
 - Established training data cleaning process to improve the accuracy and reliability of quantum chemical models by 12% in real-world chemical applications